awsdocs/amazon-transcribe-developer-guide/doc_source/API_streaming_StartMedicalStreamTranscription.md

 Required: Yes

  ** [MediaSampleRateHertz](#API_streaming_StartMedicalStreamTranscription_RequestSyntax) **   <a name="transcribe-streaming_StartMedicalStreamTranscription-request-MediaSampleRateHertz"></a>
 The sample rate of the input audio in Hertz\.
-Sample rates of 16000 Hz or higher are accepted\.
 Valid Range: Minimum value of 8000\.
 Maximum value of 48000\.
 Required: Yes